tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the ServerHello and the EncryptedExtensions {{encrypted-extensions}}
   message.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context.
-Currently the only such extensions are "key_share", "pre_shared_key", and "early_data".
+Currently the only such extensions are "key_share", "pre_shared_key", and "signature_algorithms".
   Clients MUST check the ServerHello for the presence of any forbidden extensions and if any are found MUST terminate the handshake with a "illegal_parameter" alert.
 In prior versions of TLS, the extensions